 But they don’t have to be – there are tons of creative ways to host a successful socially distanced baby shower, and give moms-to-be all the love and celebration they deserve.

-Because at the end of the day, even in this weird, weird time we’re living in, new parents still need all kinds of baby essentials to survive those newborn days.
+Because at the end of the day, even in this weird, weird time we’re living in, new parents still need all kinds of baby and postpartum essentials to survive those newborn days.
 That IS the purpose of a baby shower after all, isn’t it?

 Social Distancing Baby Shower Ideas